Vhaeraun - extensive info

 that Vhaeraun is not so much less powerful than the Spider Queen-he

-simply uses his power in subtle, hidden, behind-the-scenes ways, not in
+simply uses his power in subtle, hidden, behind-the-scenes ways, not

 the tyrannical, exultant, and brutal-naked-force manner so beloved by